agkaminski/Pocket65/README.md

 ## F4 key - jump to the external ROM

 `F4` key allows for quick enter to the external ROM placed at address `0x6000` (external chip select #3).
-To detect if external ROM is present monitor checks for magic value at address `0x6000`.
+To detect if the external ROM is present monitor checks for a magic value at address `0x6000`.
 Expected value is `0x4B41` (little-endian).
 If this check is successful jump to external ROM at address `0x6002` is performed.
-Otherwise error message is displayed:
+Otherwise an error message is displayed:

 ![error](img/f4fail.png)